 Being able to communicate an organization’s cyber posture is no longer simply a matter of securing more budget.
-With the events like the Marriot and, more recently, the Capital One breaches, information security is having as direct an impact on bottom lines and stock prices as any other business function within the organization.
-Information security leaders must prepare themselves to be able to articulate their programs as effectively and held to the same standards as other members of the C-suite.
+With security breaches like JBS and Kaseya, cybersecurity and risk are directly impacting bottom lines and stock prices as any other business function within the organization.
+As the information security professional and leader, chief information security officers (CISOs) must prepare themselves to articulate their programs effectively and face the same scrutiny as other C-level executives.

 The Needs of the Modern CISO

-There are three main needs of the modern CISO as I see it: an integrated risk management and continuous compliance approach, implementing tools that utilize “glass-box” not “black-box” reporting and methodologies, and finally automating and standardizing reporting.
+There are three main needs of the modern CISO: an integrated risk management strategy and continuous compliance approach, “glass-box” tools like FAIR risk quantification for transparent insights, and automated and standardized reporting.

-Many of the tools available in the market, many that I used as a cybersecurity leader, do not empower organizations to integrate their cybersecurity organization, nor are they capable of supporting a continuous compliance approach.
-As a CSO, I realized that the half-life of assessment data is incredibly short - which is to say that the value of an assessment is only valuable as a snapshot of the organization at that point in time.
+There aren’t many tools available in the market that empower organizations to integrate their cybersecurity approach or support continuous compliance.
+The half-life of assessment data is incredibly short - which is to say that the value of an assessment is only valuable as a snapshot of the organization at that point.
 With the rapid pace of innovation and technology adoption at any enterprise, annual (or at best quarterly) assessments are not an accurate representation of an organization’s cybersecurity posture at the time of reporting.
-The result is decisions are made at the executive level using antiquated data and results in a lack of awareness and at worst a hole in the organization’s security.
-Security leaders must employ a continuous compliance approach and as a result, must shift the tools that their security organization uses.
+The result is that decisions are made at the executive level using antiquated data, resulting in a lack of awareness and, worse, a lapse in security controls.
+Security leaders must employ a continuous compliance approach and, as a result, must shift the tools that their security organization uses.

-When reporting out to Board- and C-level executives, information security leaders must be able to start from a high-level yet be able to justify and explain the workings of their program.
-What we are seeing in the market today in terms of cyber risk quantification is an increasing number of black-box risk quantification tools that provide little to no insight into how those metrics were reached.
-The result is a dependency on those solutions given that the security leader knows little about how the risk is actually being quantified.
-This can prove catastrophic in a Board- and C-level discussion if the person in the room who is positioned as the expert cannot explain a core aspect of their program.
+When reporting out to Board- and C-level executives, security and risk leaders must start from a high level and be able to justify and explain the workings of their program.
+We are seeing in the market today an increasing number of black-box risk quantification tools that provide little to no insight into how these tools reach such metrics.
+Quantification methods that give ratings based on an ordinal level provide no actionable insights based on the results.
+Unclear quantification could prove catastrophic in a Board-level discussion if the person in the room positioned as the expert cannot explain a core aspect of their program.

 Automating and Reporting

-The assessment process is only as valuable as the data that your organization can report on and in so doing, enable business-side decision making.
+The assessment process is only as valuable as the data that your organization can report on and in doing so, enable business-side decision making and bridge boardroom results.
 Spreadsheets add an unnecessary tax on your cyber organization.
-For most teams, the greatest need for automation lies in the post-assessment reporting.
-The lag between the completion of an assessment and delivering the report further outdates assessment data - the value of an assessment is only as good as a singular snapshot in time.
+For most teams, the greatest need for automation lies in post-assessment reporting.
+The lag between the completion of an assessment and delivering the report further outdated assessment data - the value of an assessment is only as good as a singular snapshot in time.
 Automating reports allows security organizations to produce up-to-date reports that spreadsheets and modular tools simply cannot.

 Meeting The Needs of The Modern CISO

-With the elevation of the CISO into more and more senior-level management discussions, the solutions that they employ for their organization become all the more critical.
-Integrating governance, risk, and compliance into an integrated risk management approach empowers leaders and practitioners alike to get a better sense of enterprise-wide cybersecurity posture.
-Using glass-box methodologies that produce clear metrics that are easily explained, not black-box solutions that produce opaque numbers, will help support Board- and CEO-level discussions.
-Finally, using an integrated approach allows for more automation at the post-assessment reporting level and helps empower CISOs to report out more consistently and empower more significant decision making in doing so.
+With the elevation of the CISO into more and more senior-level management discussions, the solutions they employ for their organization become all the more critical.
+Employing an IRM approach empowers leaders and practitioners alike to get a better sense of enterprise-wide cybersecurity posture.
+Using glass-box methodologies that produce easily explained metrics will help support Board-level discussions with actionable insights and frame cyber and risk as a vital business unit.
+Finally, using an integrated approach allows for greater automation at the post-assessment reporting level and helps empower CISOs to report and empower significant decision-making consistently.